PRE DEPARTURE PLANNING

 Mobile (Cell) Phones: Drivers are not allowed to use mobile phones while driving for their own security and that of their passengers.
 Using a mobile phone while driving is prohibited by law and the penalty for breaking this law.

-Travelling to destinations away from tourist centers: Turkey is like a riddle to be solved as it hides numerous interesting spots and towns in the interior regions waiting to be explored.
+Traveling to destinations away from tourist centers: Turkey is like a riddle to be solved as it hides numerous interesting spots and towns in the interior regions waiting to be explored.
 It is advisable to make use of a GPS device and road map and to keep an eye on the road signs at all times.

 Tolls: Some of the major highways of Turkey are toll highways that can be used in return for a small fee collected at automated HGS (fast pass system) and OGS (automatic pass system) stations located at the entrance and exit of toll highways.
 Tourists intending to rent a vehicle may bring up the matter and ask the car rental agency for their assistance.